Mu-Y/CSCI544_Prj/README.md

-# genre classifier for lyrics
+# crawler and genre classifier for lyrics

 This is a classifier that can distinguish the genre of a song by analyzing its lyrics.
 Intuition is from the course project of USC CSCI 544.
 Final report is [here](final_report.pdf).